 On this page

 A senior analyst spends 4-6 hours researching a single market question: querying multiple databases, reading 20-30 articles, cross-referencing data points, and synthesizing findings into a coherent brief.
-Most of that time is spent on mechanical work -- finding sources, extracting relevant paragraphs, checking for contradictions -- not on the actual analysis.
+Most of that time is spent on mechanical work -- finding sources on platforms like arXiv or SEC EDGAR, extracting relevant paragraphs, checking for contradictions -- not on the actual analysis.

 CrawlForge's deep_research tool compresses this entire workflow into a single API call.
 It automatically expands your query, searches multiple sources, verifies credibility, detects conflicting information, and produces a synthesized report with citations.
 This guide shows you how to build a production research agent around it.